arjunvynipadath/docs/README.txt

 	    Open Fabrics Enterprise Distribution (OFED)
-                        Version 1.3.1
+                        Version 1.4
 		         README

-		       June 2008
+		       July 2008

-This is the OpenFabrics Enterprise Distribution (OFED) version 1.3.1 software package supporting InfiniBand and iWARP fabrics.
+This is the OpenFabrics Enterprise Distribution (OFED) version 1.4 software package supporting InfiniBand and iWARP fabrics.
 It is composed of several software modules intended for use on a computer cluster constructed as an InfiniBand subnet or an iWARP network.